dvig14/Dev-FailOps/failops-scenarios/terraform/README.md

 terraform init -backend-config="key=terra-scenarios/{scenario-name}/terraform.tfstate"
 terraform plan

+# Run this (-var="sandbox_enable=true") only once at start of any first scenario
-# Run only sandbox for terraform FailOps this will add this vm in vagrantfile
+# As for terraform FailOps this will add sandbox vm in vagrantfile
-# then afterwards can simply halt, up again until you enabled other vm
+# then afterwards can simply apply until you enabled other vm or terraform destroy this one
 terraform apply -var="sandbox_enable=true"

 # Optional: check all vms created by opening `VirtualBox` or run: